 - Smithsonian Digital Volunteers – Transcribe historical documents for the Smithsonian Institute.

-- Soldiers Angels Treats for Troops – Support deployed service members and veterans with projects you can work on from home or by providing sweet treats.
+- Soldiers Angels Volunteering – Support deployed service members and veterans with projects you can work on from home or by providing sweet treats.

 - Translators Without Borders – Become a translator or volunteer in a non-translator remote role.